google/site-kit-wp/.github/ISSUE_TEMPLATE/bug_report.md

 * <!-- One or more bullet points for how to technically resolve the issue. -->

+### Test Coverage
+* <!-- One or more bullet points for how to implement automated tests to verify the feature works. -->

+### Visual Regression Changes
+* <!-- One or more bullet points describing how the feature will affect visual regression tests, if applicable. -->

 ## QA Brief

 * <!-- One or more bullet points for how to test that the issue has been resolved. -->